- Tuition and Fees

-The total academic cost for tuition is expected to increase by 3.9% annually.
-Course fees are locked in at $195 per semester.
-This tuition rate will be locked in for 4 years or graduation, whichever comes first.
+The total academic cost for tuition is expected to increase by 3.9% annually on the Traditional Tuition Plan.
+On the Eagle Express Tuition Plan, the tuition rate will be locked in for 4 years or graduation, whichever comes first.
 Course fees are locked in at $195 per semester, whereas they vary by course under the Traditional Tuition Plan.

 The students’ total academic cost based on enrollment in 15 credits per term is approximately $10,673 per year (for those who opted in to the plan during the Fall 2014-Summer 2015 period) until their final year.
 NOTE: Taking courses in the summer rather than the long semesters will result in a higher total cost.

 Total Academic Cost for Final Year if Student Completes Degree and Meets All Requirements:

 Students who do not graduate at the end of 4 years are automatically moved to the Traditional Tuition plan effective for the next enrollment term.